Blibbo/Studio/Maths/Analysis/Mathematical Analysis.md

   - analisi
   - analysis
 ---
-Analysis is a branch of [[Mathematics|maths]] that studies quantities and their change.
+Analysis is a branch of [[mathematics|maths]] that studies quantities and their change.
 Its foundation is [[Calculus]].